To become a premier international music festival that elevates the creative spirit of both artist and audience

 The Spring into Music Series features premier jazz and classical artists, as well as rising young stars, in venues ranging from heritages buildings to modern wineries which are repurposed into one-of-a-kind concert spaces.

 The Voices of Freedom Festival celebrates Niagara's significant Black history and fosters intercultural dialogue through musical performances, symposia, and community outreach initiatives.
 The inaugural festival was endorsed by the UNESCO Slave Route Project.
 Further in connection to the festival, Bravo Niagara!'s executive director Alexis Spieldenner received the Lincoln M. Alexander Award at Queen's Park in 2017.

 The Oscar Peterson International Jazz Festival is not intended to simply present concerts in tribute to Oscar Peterson, but rather to truly present jazz, showcasing the rich history and the future of the music Oscar loved.
 The festival is led by Artistic Director Renee Rosnes, Artistic Producer Kelly Peterson, and Executive Producer Bravo Niagara!.

-Bravo Niagara! enriches the quality of life for thousands of local Niagara residents and attracts tourists from around the world.
-In just four seasons, Bravo Niagara! has been recognized as a burgeoning international festival.
-We offer once-in-a-lifetime concert experiences and create a "symphony of the senses" by featuring some of the world’s leading musicians while showcasing the spectacular wines, local culinary experiences, natural beauty, and historic riches of the Niagara Region.
+Now recognized as a burgeoning international festival, Bravo Niagara! attracts thousands of local Niagara residents and tourists from around the world.
+We offer once-in-a-lifetime concert experiences and create a "symphony of the senses" by featuring the world’s leading musicians while showcasing the spectacular wines, local culinary experiences, natural beauty, and historic riches of the Niagara Region.

 "Music festival gives a reason to say Bravo Niagara!"

 — Toronto Star